James McNeill

 James McNeill (27 March 1869 – 12 December 1938) was an Irish colonial administrator, politician, and diplomat, who served as the first High Commissioner to London and second Governor-General of the Irish Free State.

-Early life
+Early life and colonial service

 One of five children born to Archibald McNeill, a Roman Catholic working-class "baker, sailor and merchant", and his wife, Rosetta (née McAuley) McNeill, James was the brother of nationalist leader Eoin MacNeill.
-James McNeill served as a high-ranking member of the Indian Civil Service in Calcutta.

-Public life
+McNeill was educated at Belvedere College, before preparing for the entrance examinations to the Indian Civil Service at Blackrock College.
+He was successful in 1888; and after a period at Emmanuel College, Cambridge, he went to India in 1890.
+He rose to become Commissioner of the Central Division of the Bombay Presidency and was an additional member of the Imperial Legislative Council.
+He retired in 1914 upon reaching pension age.

+Career in Ireland

 During the Easter Rising in 1916, McNeill was arrested and jailed by the British Dublin Castle administration.
 On release, he was elected to Dublin County Council, becoming its chairman.
 He served as a member of the committee under Michael Collins, the chairman of the Provisional Government, that drafted the Constitution of the Irish Free State.
 He was subsequently appointed as High Commissioner from the Irish Free State to the United Kingdom.